DrStrangelov3/Alberghi_Lombardia/Explanation_Alberghi_LGV.md

 ## Class prediction of lodging structures in Lombardy

-Our model aims to predict the type of lodging facilities located in Lombardy; a region of Italy.
+This model aims to predict the type of lodging facilities located in Lombardy; a region of Italy.
 This is an example of a supervised classification problem where there are 5 different classes to predict: `B&B`, `Case_Appartamenti` , `1_a_3_Stelle` , `4_a_5_Stelle` , `Campeggio` and a mix of numerical and categorical data to do so.
 <br>
 >- `ID`: Index
 >- `PROVINCIA`: Letter code of the county capital